fcarvalhopacheco/HOW2/myOSsetup.md

 ## Table of Contents

 1. [Homebrew](#homebrew)
-    * I Free open-source package managements system that simplifies the installation of software on macOS and Linux
+    * Free open-source package managements system that simplifies the installation of software on macOS and Linux
     * Similar to apt-get from Ubuntu
 2. [CASK](#cask)
     * It is an extension to brew to install GUI applications (eg. Google Chrome, dropbox ...